euan-smith/t-matrix/README.md

   - eigen, SVD
   - fft and supporting methods
   - sort, unique
+## <a id="release-notes"></a> Release Notes
+- v1.0.0
+  - Refactored to the new API, fully testing implemented and passing, documentation now derived from jsdoc.
+- v1.0.1 - v1.0.4
+  - Entirely documentation corrections and improvements.
+- v1.0.5
+  - More doc typo/inconsistency corrections.
+  - Added a cross product operation and testing.
+  - Updated devDependencies
+  - Removed the single use of Array.prototype.flat to avoid the need for a polyfill below node 11.

 # <a id="installation"></a> Installation
 ```
 npm install t-matrix -S